GordeyTsy/vless-mesh/README.md

 ## Kubernetes auto clients
 When `setup-server` runs on a control-plane with `kubectl`, it also creates the `vless-mesh` namespace, `mesh-client` secret/configmap, and applies a DaemonSet to all non-control-plane nodes.
 It also updates kubelet `--node-ip` to the mesh IP by default (use `--no-kubelet-node-ip` to skip).
 Set `--image-registry registry:443/` to point the DaemonSet at your in-cluster registry.
+If you run a node in `--deploy host` mode (host-level mesh services) and want to keep the DaemonSet off that node, label it `vless-mesh=host`.
+The DaemonSet's node affinity skips nodes with that label.

 ## Troubleshooting
 - No ping / “unknown identity”: run `--refresh-only` to regenerate hosts; ensure token/mesh UUID correct.